How to Build Muscle if You’re Skinny

 What Are the Best Supplements for Gaining Muscle?

 Supplements aren’t that important.
 You don’t need them to build muscle.
 And even the very best ones aren’t that effective.
 Still, they can help.
-Protein powders make it easier to eat enough protein, caffeine can give you the energy to get to the gym, and creatine can slightly boost your rate of muscle growth.
-Those are the three best supplements for building muscle: protein powder, caffeine, and creatine.
+Protein powders make it easier to eat enough protein, caffeine can give you the energy to get to the gym, and creatine increases your rate of muscle growth by around 33%.

 Illustration of a tub of whey protein powder.